cabauman/Rx.Net-ReactiveUI-CheatSheet/RxNet.md

 [Open Sourced](https://docs.microsoft.com/en-us/archive/blogs/interoperability/ms-open-tech-open-sources-rx-reactive-extensions-a-cure-for-asynchronous-data-streams-in-cloud-programming): 11/06/2012

-## Personal Favorites

-[IntroToRx](http://www.introtorx.com) - If I had to name a single resource to help someone get started with Rx.Net, it would be this invaluable online book by Lee Campbell.
-Even after years of reactive programming, I find myself going back time and time again as a reference/reminder of some of the smaller details.

-[RxCookbook](https://github.com/LeeCampbell/RxCookbook) - Not surprisingly, Lee Campbell's RxCookbook Github repo is one of my favorite resources for learning how to utilize the power of Rx in common C# application scenarios, such as INotifyPropertyChanged and logging.

 *Google searching tip:* Because there are so many languages that have adopted Rx, there's a need to filter the results to dotnet.
 To achieve this, I always strucutre my query as "C# observable [my specific query]".

 ## Learning Resources